RWANDA'S ENCHANTED FOREST

 There are also several beekeeping cooperatives active near the park headquarters.
 While beekeeping is a traditional practice in the area, the members of the cooperatives are now producing additional products such as candles, as well as honey, which are sold to visiting tourists.
 Those interested in learning more about the surrounding communities’ traditions can also visit the cultural centres and villages, some of which also offer campsites and other facilities.

 The dense forests and rugged landscapes of Nyungwe necessitate exploration on foot.
-An extensive network of immaculately maintained trails offers varying physical difficulty levels, each with their unique attractions, including waterfalls, hidden pools, and breath-taking views.
+An extensive network of immaculately maintained trails offers varying physical difficulty levels, each with its unique attractions, including waterfalls, hidden pools, and breathtaking views.
 For now, any guest wishing to explore one of these trails will need to book ahead and must be accompanied by one of the professional guides.

 The future of the canopy

-The announcement that African Parks has partnered with the Government of Rwanda to manage Nyungwe National Park should see the same success as the partnership in Akagera that has seen the latter flourish over recent years.
+The announcement that African Parks has partnered with the Government of Rwanda to manage Nyungwe National Park should see the same success as the partnership in Akagera that has seen tourism flourish over recent years.